Recruiting, Selecting, and Retaining Direct Service Workers to Provide Self-Directed HCBS

 Examples of programs available include:

-Your state's agency that provides Medicaid waiver program-funded long-term supports and services may offer an option to self-direct your own supports.
+Your state's agency that provides Medicaid waiver program-funded long-term services and supports may offer an option to self-direct your own supports.
 Every state designs its own Medicaid waiver programs.
 Check with your local agency about what options are available to you.
 If you are self-directing your own supports, the following apply to you:

 - States must have an assessment and planning process to develop a person-centered service plan.
 In this plan, you identify your preferences, needs, and desired outcomes.
 Your plan will also include a back-up plan in case your supports aren’t available.